sygint/dotfiles/README.md

 This repository implements a modular, composable NixOS configuration designed for easy maintenance and multi-system/multi-user support.

+## 🚀 Fleet Management

+This repository includes powerful tools for managing multiple NixOS systems:

+- **nixos-fleet.sh**: Universal deployment and update tool
+- **deploy-rs**: Automated deployment with rollback capabilities
+- **nixos-anywhere**: Initial system deployment

+See [FLEET-MANAGEMENT.md](./FLEET-MANAGEMENT.md) for comprehensive guide on deploying and managing your NixOS infrastructure.

 ### 📁 Directory Structure

 ```